Nostradamus C5 Q86: The legacy of the North causes rejection of human cloning.

 eaux ſ) introduces the reason for rejecting any birth without

-a father.
-Although normally related to non-human regeneration this term may well
+Although normally related to non-human regeneration the

 of this verse is set in the text by the reference to